LuxDL/Lux.jl/docs/src/manual/interface.md

 cannot subtype your layer with [`Lux.AbstractExplicitContainerLayer`](@ref) then you should go down the [`Singular Layer`](#singular-layer) route.
 But subtyping allows us to bypass some of these common definitions.
-Let us now define a layer, which is basically a composition of two linear layers
+Let us now define a layer, which is basically a composition of two linear layers.

 ```@example layer_interface
 struct ComposedLinear{L1, L2} <: Lux.AbstractExplicitContainerLayer{(:linear_1, :linear_2)}